7 Steps To Buying A House After A Divorce

 No matter the situation, mortgage lenders will examine financial factors like your DTI when you’re refinancing or purchasing a new house.
 So if you’re looking to buy a home during or after a divorce, you’ll need a plan for your current mortgage.
 If you’re unsure of your options, consult a real estate professional or real estate attorney to guarantee a smoother process.

 Resolving your current mortgage obligations will make life easier for both you and your ex-spouse.
 It can be complicated, but it can also free you up to find a new home for the next chapter of your life.

 If you aren’t staying in your family home, you may need to search for a new neighborhood.
 However, since your DTI will likely change after a divorce, you may have to look for a new neighborhood after your divorce is final.

 Perhaps instead of two incomes, your household will now only have one, which might mean downsizing or relocating.
 Identifying your ideal living situation is key to finding the right neighborhood.
 Factors that could convince you to live in one area over another include:

 - Proximity to work

 - Access to amenities

 The Bottom Line

-Buying a home can be a stressful process and doing so while going through a divorce or legal separation can make it even more hectic.
-Keeping the above information in mind can help make your process go as smoothly as possible.
+Buying a home can be a stressful process, and doing so while going through a divorce or legal separation can make it even more challenging.
+Keeping the information discussed in this article in mind can help make your process go as smoothly as possible.